"A bike with no rack is like pants without pockets." -me

 CETMA racks are built of steel and made for daily abuse.
 They were originally conceived and designed by messengers for real-life courier-work and utility.
 CETMA Racks are continually tested by messengers world-wide who use them for work.
 CETMA Racks are not trendy toys for your static show bike.

 CETMA racks are used by a lot of people.
-You can find CETMA racks on the streets of Vancouver, Montreal, Ottawa, Toronto, Calgary, Quebec, Mexico City, Brazil, Helsinki, Stockholm, Oslo, Amsterdam, Copenhagen, Dublin, England, Paris, Madrid, Italy, Geneva, Germany, Tokyo, Indonesia, Thailand, Australia, New Zealand, China, and every state of the mighty USA.
+You can find CETMA racks on the streets of Vancouver, Montreal, Ottawa, Toronto, Calgary, Quebec, Mexico City, Brazil, Helsinki, Stockholm, Oslo, Amsterdam, Copenhagen, Dublin, London, Paris, Madrid, Rome, Geneva, Germany, Tokyo, Indonesia, Thailand, Australia, New Zealand, China, and every ding-dang state of the mighty USA.

 Four barely compelling reasons for using a front rack: